Pololu USB 16-Servo Controller

-Note: We have released the second-generation Mini Maestro 24 USB servo controller, which is better than this product in almost every way.
+Note: We have released the second-generation Maestro USB servo controllers, which are better than this product in almost every way.
 This product is now only available by large-volume special order.
 Please contact us for more information.

 The Pololu USB 16-servo controller is the most full-featured member of our first-generation line of R/C hobby servo controllers.
 The compact module measures just 1.9"x1.0" including the USB connector, making it smaller than most 8-channel controllers, and it offers both USB and asynchronous serial (UART) connectivity.
 No features are compromised for the small size, as our USB controller supports independent speed and range settings for each servo while delivering 0.5-microsecond resolution for smooth output across its broad output pulse range of 250 through 2750 microseconds.

 When installed, the USB servo controller appears as a serial port to the host computer.
 Programming is therefore as easy as sending commands to a serial port, and as an added benefit, the servo controller is compatible with many existing programs.
 The servo controller can be connected to additional serial devices, such as our serial motor controllers, and thereby function as both a servo controller and a USB-to-UART bridge.
 The servo controller is compatible with USB 2.0 standards, and drivers are available for Windows XP and Vista, Mac, and Linux.